 Nine local schools will benefit from added shade trees on their grounds this October.
-“Tomorrow’s Greener Schools… Today” is a schoolyard tree planting initiative being led by the Chatham-Kent Public Health Unit and Lower Thames Valley Conservation Authority with funds from TD Friends of the Environment Foundation.
+“Tomorrow’s Greener Schools… Today” is a schoolyard tree planting initiative being led by the CK Public Health and Lower Thames Valley Conservation Authority with funds from TD Friends of the Environment Foundation.

 Public and Catholic schools in Dresden, Chatham, Tilbury, and Blenheim submitted requests for the 70 trees available through this project.
 Plantings will take place over the last few weeks of October and some will be done with the help of students.
 Tree species are those that are native to the Carolinian forest region which extends as far south as the Carolinas and as far north as Southern Ontario and the GTA.
 Although the Carolinian Zone accounts for only 1% of Canada’s total land area, it contains a greater number of species of both flora and fauna than any other ecosystem in Canada (Carolinian Canada, 2013).
 Most of the trees to be planted will be red maples, with a few burr oak and tulip trees, as allowed by school board policy.